 To validate the non-Arrhenius temperature dependence of electrolyte ionic conductivity in our training data, we plot (\cref{fig:non_arr_data}) the inverse temperature $1000/T$ against the log conductivity $\ln \sigma$ for a randomly selected subset of electrolytes in the training set.
 The values plotted here are the labels, as calculated using the \ac{AEM}, rather than model predictions.
 Across all compositions and both salts, Arrhenius plots of conductivity (\(\ln \sigma\) versus \ \(1/T\)) are systematically concave-down, with steeper slopes at lower \(T\), indicating a temperature-dependent activation energy and the inadequacy of a single Arrhenius law.
 A \ac{VFT} form naturally produces this curvature and fits the data continuously over the full temperature range.

-\subsection{\ac{VFT} Pseudo-Activation Energies for Battery Electrolytes}
+\subsection{\acs{VFT} Pseudo-Activation Energies for Battery Electrolytes}

 Here we show the pseudo-activation energies, $E_a$, of electrolytes with a salt (either LiPF$_6$ or LiTFSI) dissolved in an organic carbonates solvent.
 The solvents considered are a mixture of \ac{EC}, \ac{PC} and a third solvent --- one of \ac{EMC}, \ac{DMC}, \ac{FEC} or \ac{DEC}.
-All predictions are for a temperature of 298.15 K and three salt mole ratios ($x_{Li^+} \in \{ 0.05, 0.09, 0.16\}$).
-We observe physically consistent trends in activation energy --- activations energies increase with salt concentration, lowest activation energies are predicted for linear carbonates (for example \ac{DEC} and \ac{DMC}), and cyclic carbonates increase activation energy.
+All predictions are for three salt mole ratios ($x_{Li} \in \{ 0.05, 0.09, 0.16\}$).
+We observe physically consistent trends in activation energy --- activation energies increase with salt concentration, lowest activation energies are predicted for linear carbonates (for example \ac{DEC} and \ac{DMC}), and cyclic carbonates increase activation energy.